steveschnepp/blog.pwkf.org/_posts/2025-10-19-kartu-sama.md

 2. If tied, the player with the most cards.
 3. If still tied, the player with the lowest master card.

+## Variants

+The core tenet of rules is rather flexible, and does accomodate nicely with some variants that one can leverage to adjust the playing experience to its audience.

 ### Joker Variant

 * A player may discard a Joker on any card, but must then discard *nb_players* additional cards that follow the discard rules.
 Jokers can be stacked.
 * If the player cannot play the required additional cards, they draw *nb_players × 2* cards.

+### Using a 32 card deck

+Using a 32 card deck has the same rules, but leads to much shorter rounds.
+Since only the higher number values are present, so it is a little more intense.

+### Using multiple 52 decks

+One can also use multiple 52 decks to enable longer rounds, or when there are a significant amount of players.
+Ideally the hidden side of the cards should be identical, but that's not really required as having different back coloring gives away some information that can be strategically used.

 ## Naming explanation

 "Kartu Sama" means "Same Card" in Indonesian, which nicely fits the theme of the game & the blog since the Java island is in Indonesia.